Layering finishes can be tricky. You might be staring at that oil-based polyurethane and wondering if a water-based topcoat is the right move.

 Applying water-based polyurethane along the grain brings out the natural beauty of the wood and is less likely to leave brush marks or cause bubbles.

-Step 6: Sand Again
+Step 6: Sand again

 After the surface has dried for about two hours, you should sand it again.
 This time, use 320 grit paper for the same reason as before.
 Again, you only want to make slight abrasions so that the next coat will adhere better.